18F/18f.gsa.gov/dashboard-data/analytics-usa-gov.md

 image:

-audience: public, agency partners, state and local agencies, open source community
+audience: agency partners, state and local agencies

 # What kind of team owns the repository? (required)